-Ask your hospital care team:

-- What symptoms are normal for my health condition?
-When and who should I call if symptoms aren't normal?
-(For example, a doctor or other health care professional?) - How long will it take to get back to my normal routine? - Will I be able to drive right away? - Are there any foods I should or shouldn't eat when I get home? - Should I start or stop certain exercises?
+Ask your hospital care team: What symptoms are normal for my health condition?
+When should I call a doctor or other health care professional?
+How long will it take to get back to my normal routine?
+Will I be able to drive right away?

+Are there any foods I should or shouldn't eat when I get home?

+Should I start or stop certain exercises?
 Are there any activities I shouldn't do?